tusharbhutt/Endless-Nodes/README.md

 # Endless-Nodes
 Some basic custom nodes for the ComfyUI user interface for Stable Diffusion.
+Features switches for text and numbers, parameter collection nodes, and two aesthetic scoring models.

 When using the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) interface for [Stable Diffusion](https://github.com/Stability-AI/stablediffusion), I sometimes find that the standard nodes and the many, many, many custom nodes out there don't work the way I want them to, or how I think they do.